swiss-seismological-service/scrtdd/README.md

 Step 1: location refinement.
 In this step scrtdd performs a preliminary relocation of the origin using only catalog absolute travel time entries (dt.ct only).

-Step 2: the refined location computerd in the previous step is used as starting location to perform a more precise relocation using both catalog absolute travel times (dt.ct) and differential travel times from cross correlation (dt.cc).
+Step 2: the refined location computerd in the previous step is used as starting location to perform a more precise relocation using both catalog absolute travel times (dt.ct) and differential travel times from cross-correlation (dt.cc).
 If step1 fails, step2 is attempted anyway.

 If step2 completes successfully the relocated origin is sent to the messaging system.